 How I applied to KPMG

 The application process involved a Launch Pad event, which is unique to KPMG.
 It is an interactive one-day assessment event at the final stage of the recruitment process and, if you are successful, you can get an offer within two working days.
 The event was different to anything I'd ever been to.
+Since the pandemic, this has changed to a Virtual Launch Pad, where the activities will now be conducted and assessed virtually.
+You will still have the opportunity to meet lots of our people during this process, including those within the area you have applied to, from partners to graduate trainees.

 I think what made me successful was my honesty in sharing my skills, values and motivation.
 Throughout the recruitment process, I focused on how I shared the values of the firm, and that helped me to demonstrate how I was a fit.
 I'd suggest that applicants for any graduate role should find the common ground between them and the company and talk about it.